BillyDoesDev/dotfiles/docs/readme.md

 open kvantum > change and edit theme > select orchis dark

 ## Applying themes
- appearance > global theme > application style > kvantum dark (apply), then go to gnome/gtk application style... > choose orchis dark choose orchis in sddm as well
+ appearance > global theme > application style > kvantum dark (apply), then go to gnome/gtk application style... > choose orchis dark</br>
+ choose orchis in sddm as well</br>

- install the Robotto font.. and use it as global font use aritim dark as the konsole profile
+ install the Robotto font.. and use it as global font</br>
+ use aritim dark as the konsole profile</br>
 > I use this theme called sweet KDE btw

 **Also**